 In the shorter term, DataGene works with industry to develop an Annual Operating Plan that includes key performance indicators aligned with the strategic priorities.
-KPIs that are set using SMART Objectives principles and progress is reported at every board meeting.
-The 2019/20, KPIs were structured within four themes: increasing the reliability of breeding values; improving service delivery; increasing service uptake by farmers and industry; building and maintaining DataGene and industry infrastructure and communicating with stakeholders.
+KPIs are set using SMART Objectives and progress is reported at every board meeting.
+The 2020/21 KPIs were structured within the four themes of the strategic plan mentioned above.